 Your child may be in isolation if he has an infection or disease that he can spread to others.
-Caregivers and visitors may need to wear gloves, a face mask, and a gown.
+Healthcare providers and visitors may need to wear gloves, a face mask, and a gown.
 Everyone should wash their hands before and after visiting your child.

 A pulse oximeter is a device that measures the amount of oxygen in your child's blood.
 A cord with a clip or sticky strip is placed on your child's foot, toe, hand, finger, or earlobe.
 The other end of the cord is hooked to a machine.
 Never turn the pulse oximeter or alarm off.
 An alarm will sound if your child's oxygen level is low or cannot be read.

-- Antiviral medicine: This medicine may be given if your child has a severe infection or if he is at risk for severe infection.
+- Antiviral medicine may be given if your child has a severe infection or if he is at risk for severe infection.

-- Bronchodilators: Your child may be given bronchodilator medicine to help open the airways in his lungs.
+- Medicine to open your child's airway may be given.
+This medicine will decrease wheezing and make it easier for your child to breathe.
 The medicine is mixed with air or oxygen in a machine to change it into a mist.
-The mist makes it easier for your child to breathe the medicine into his lungs.
-Breathing treatments are usually given through a mouthpiece or mask attached to the nebulizer (breathing treatment machine).
+The mist makes it easier for your child to breathe the medicine into his or her lungs.
+The mist can be inhaled through a mouthpiece or mask.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.